Sensory Glove-Based Surgical Robot User Interface: METHODOLOGY

 \subsection{System Architecture}

 The system integrates several components.
-The surgical robot platform consists of the first-generation da Vinci robot paired with the dVRK.
+The surgical robot platform comprises the first-generation da Vinci robot paired with the dVRK.
 One of the Patient Side Manipulators (PSMs) is equipped with the Fenestrated Bipolar Forceps (FBF) instrument and is subject to glove control.
 The arm is configured as in Fig.~\ref{fig:arm_glove_setup}.
-The HTC Vive Tracker attached to the Manus glove provides the pose of the hand, while the fingers are tracked by the Manus Meta Prime 3 XR.
-In addition, classifier models were trained for hand gesture recognition; hand gestures were used to supersede da Vinci's pedal inputs.
-The visual feedback to the user is provided through God Vision smart glasses.
+The HTC Vive Tracker attached to the Manus Meta Prime 3 XR glove provides the pose of the hand, while the fingers are tracked by the glove.
+Instead of using image-based hand-tracking devices as in~\cite{Ai2024}.
+We decided to use sensory gloves because video-based hand-tracking (commonly used in AR, VR, and Leap Motion applications) performs poorly in the presence of visual occlusion, background noise, or variations in room lighting~\cite{korayem2021controlling}.
+These occur frequently in the OR, such as when other surgical team members use secondary screens to look at details in the scene.
+Moreover, sensory gloves offer vibrotactile feedback.
+In addition, classifier models were trained for hand gesture recognition; hand gestures were implemented to substitute the da Vinci console's pedal inputs.
+SCOPEYE smart glasses that provide the same visual feedback as the High-Resolution Stereo Video (HRSV) of the da Vinci console and have a maximum latency of 7ms~\cite{scopeye} were used to further simplify the setup.

 The system runs the Robot Operating System (ROS)~\cite{ros} that facilitates seamless communication and coordination between the Manus glove, the HTC Vive Tracker, and dVRK, ensuring real-time data streaming and responsive interaction between the user and the control interface.
-The architecture allows for easy prototyping.